cloudposse/geodesic/README.md

 2. Create a new project

-   This will create a new project in your current working directory, complete with a `Dockerfile`, `Makefile`, and `.travis.yml` file.
+   This will create a new project in your current working directory, complete with a `Dockerfile`, `Makefile` file.

    ```
    docker run -e CLUSTER cloudposse/geodesic:latest -c new-project | bash